blyxxyz/lexopt/README.md

 # Lexopt

 Lexopt is an *imperative* argument parser.
-Most parsers are declarative: they are told which flags to expect.
-Lexopt instead returns flags as it encounters them and leaves their handling up to you.
+Most parsers are declarative: they are told which arguments to expect.
+Lexopt instead returns options as it encounters them and leaves their handling up to you.

 A goal is to have the absolute simplest possible design that's still correct.